ntop/n2n/doc/ManagementAPI.md

 errors occur before the tag is parsed.

 The tag is not interpreted by the daemon, it is simply echoed back in all the replies.
-It is expected to be a short string that the client chooses to be unique amongst all recent or still outstanding requests.
+It is expected to be a short string that the client knows will be unique amongst all recent, still outstanding or subscription requests on a given socket.

 One possible client implementation is a number between 0 and 999, incremented for each request and wrapping around to zero when it is greater than 999.